 Shelter remains a pivotal partner for us at the project.
 A founding partner they have sent a case worker to us once week since our project began.
 These case workers fight alongside mums to gain the housing support to which they are entitled.
 They have made a difference to so many women’s and children’s lives.
 At least 100 families have worked with our Shelter advisers since we started our project 3 years ago.
 Shelter helps with:

 London Black Women’s Project

-We have two different legal advisers and a housing adviser from the project with us on alternate Wednesdays.
+Another founding partner to whom we are eternally grateful is London Black Women’s Project.
+London Black Women’s Project since our pilot they have sent us legal and immigration and housing advisers every week.
 We have referred more than 70 mums to LBWP for advice in the period we have been operational and their results include:

 - Non-molestation orders

 We are working to a timetable of health visitor and nursery nurse attendance at the project every Monday.
 We have agreed to encourage mums to bring their red books with them so that we can help health visitors record their interactions with mums for their own records.
 Nursery nurses help with:

 - General parenting enquiries.

 Our health visitor helps with:Making sure women have a local health visitor,